Why is The New School building the University Center?

 What's with the idea behind those stairs?

-When will the University Center be opened for classes?
+When did the University Center open for classes?

-Academic and performance spaces will open in January 2014.
+Academic and performance spaces opened in January 2014.

 The University Center is a resource for all New School students, and every division will have courses in and access to the building.